hellenike/textbook/docs/topics/aorist/index.md

 #### Active and middle of first aorist verbs

 Once you have identified a verb as a first aorist verb, you form other persons and numbers by the following process:

-- (1) the third principal part is in the first singular indicative active: start by dropping the first singular ending and the accent from the third principal part:
+- (1) the third principal part is in the first singular indicative: start by dropping the first singular ending and the accent from the third principal part:

 > ἔδειξα -> ἐδειξ-
 >